 Operating separately to large financial institutions allows the P2P industry to be able to achieve high rewards, since the investment risk is higher.
 One of the aims of the FCA regulation is to ensure added protection for those using P2P lending, including providing clear information about borrowing/lending, and ensuring that firms are able to deal with customers who are experiencing financial difficulties.

 The Peer-to-Peer Industry, often shortened to P2P, is lending whereby individuals or businesses exchange money, via online services through which they are connected.
 Traditional lending tends to take the form of an individual borrowing money from a corporation or financial institution.
 The idea is that P2P lending is cheaper than more traditional forms of lending since services are usually offered online where overhead costs are considerably cheaper.
 Due to the nature of P2P lending, interest rates tend to be higher for lenders/investors but lower for borrowers, when compared to traditional banks.

-Money-Laundering in the P2P Industry
+Money Laundering Compliance in the P2P Industry

 Money-laundering, as defined by the Crown Prosecution Service, is the process whereby the financial benefits of some criminal activity are sanitised to conceal illicit origins.
 Disguising the origins of illegally acquired money allows the perpetrators to avoid penalty.
 The principal money laundering offences are captured in s.327, 328, and 329 of the Proceeds of Crime Act 2002.